Parvis Klavertje 4

 Timing, works and procedure

-The permit application for the reconstruction will be submitted to the Region this year (2020).
+The permit application for the reconstruction was submitted to the Region in June 2021.
 In the context of the procedure, a public inquiry and a Consultation Committee will be organized.

 The plans are presented at the Consultation Committee and those present can ask questions or raise an objection.
 The Consultation Committee then issues a recommendation to which the project must be adapted.
 Once the permit has been issued, the works can start.